-HOW CAN I ASK FOR FEEDBACK?
+HOW CAN I ASK FOR FEEDBACK ON MY IDEA?

-We can provide some initial feedback on your project idea to see if it's a good fit for our grants.
+We are happy to provide initial feedback on your project idea.
 Being specific and focused about your project will yield more helpful feedback from us.
-Before you submit a feedback request, please run your idea by trusted colleagues to get their thoughts.
-Additionally, if your project involves research participants, please seek their input before asking for LI feedback.
+Before you submit a feedback request, please run your idea by trusted colleagues and possible participants to get their thoughts.